Geography of Lahore: Rural

 Lahore, Punjab has a subtropical steppe/ low-latitude semi-arid hot climate (Köppen-Geiger classification: BSh).
 Lahore is located on a subtropical thorn woodland and Deserts and xeric shrublands biome.

+Climate

 Transport

 Lahore enjoys air, rail & road connections with rest of the country.
 The Allama Iqbal International Airport caters the needs of Lahore and its adjacent cities, as regular national & international flights are made from here.
 Lahore is a major railway junction serving links to major cities.
 On the south of Lahore National Highway N-5 links Multan, on North West & North runs Motorway M-1 and National Highway N-5 towards Gujranwala.
 On the west it is linked with Textile city of Faisalabad with a 4-lane highway, built on BOO (Built operate & Own) basis.
 A historical Grand Trunk road which was a major artery during subcontinent era, originally built by Sher Shah Suri, the Afghan ruler, leads toward Indian border passing through the city.